vinnyA3/animego-dl/README.md

 * [Disclaimer](#disclaimer)

 ## Dependencies

+> :warning: Sorry Windows users, things have been tested on Linux & MacOS only.
+Support
+> might be coming soon.

 First, make sure you have the following installed on your machine:
 * [yt-dlp](https://github.com/yt-dlp/yt-dlp) - a youtube download fork with additional fixes and features.